How is the Cloudistics platform managed?

 When a virtual machine is created and its vdisks are added to an existing storage pool with existing vdisks from other deployed virtual machines, IOPs are evenly distributed across the vdisks in the storage pool.
 For example, if 2 vdisks are allocated to a storage pool, each has the ability to get 100,000 IOPs.
 If you add 2 more vdisks to the same storage pool and block, each vdisk is now capable of 50,000 IOPs.

 The storage controllers are set up in an active-passive configuration.

 Cloudistics supports global deduplication, compression and thin provisioning.

 Cloudistics supports single-instancing for data reduction, in addition to dedupe.
-To explain single instancing, consider an application like VDI where there are many VMs, with small differences between each VM.
+To explain single instancing, consider an application where there are many VMs, with small differences between each VM.
 The first copy of the VM becomes the golden master.
 Single instancing is the capability of creating multiple clones off a golden image with pointer-based technology.
 Original data is seen by all clones using pointers and only unique/different data is written to the storage block, so data is only stored once.